All Episodes

 So after Lee from Indiana called, we had Phil from South Carolina.

-And education can come from a lot of different areas.
+People need to get themselves educated, and education can come from a lot of different areas.

-Talk radio is Rush Limbaugh always right, far from it.
+Talk radio, is Rush Limbaugh always right?

 Certainly Limbaugh has helped to quash some bad ideas that have come down the pike in Congress by getting up on the soapbox and let people know what's going on.